yysun/apprun/README.md

 Once the update re-creates model, AppRun passes the new model into the view function.
 The view function generates HTML using the model.
 AppRun parses the HTML string into virtual dom.
-It then calculates the differences against the web page element and r enders the changes.
+It then calculates the differences against the web page element and renders the changes.

 ```
 const view = (model) => `<div>${model}</div>`;
 ```
-ES2015 string interpolation made it very easy to construct HTML string.
-Even creating a list is straight forward.
+ES2015 string interpolation can made it easy to construct HTML string to form a list.
 ```
 const view = (numbers) => {
   return numbers.reduce(prev, curr) {